mkenniston/chronian/docs/design.md

 ## Native Interoperability

 If this library is to be useful it obviously must be easy to convert between **chronian** objects and native objects, so we include a full complement of conversion methods.
 This is not just for convenience; to ensure that conversions (which often have hidden subtleties) are done correctly they really should be included in the library.
-Indeed, it would violate the spirit of **chronian** to require the user to ever manipulate an internal representation of a date-time object.
+Indeed, it would violate the spirit of the **chronian** library to require the user to ever manipulate an internal representation of *any* date-time object, regardless of whether it is a native object or a **chronian** object.

 ## Open-Source